-Increasing affordable housing in areas with existing underserved diverse populations, especially in areas that may be subject to displacement (Barriers).
-Providing new affordable housing in high opportunity neighborhoods and sites.
-This would include sites that have good access to transit, jobs, quality schools, commercial services, parks & open space, etc. (Location) Supporting project teams that have a proven track record of: o Engaging targeted and/or marginalized communities, communities of color as part of its leasing process (Barriers); o Creating an inclusive tenant screening criteria process, minimizing barriers to housing experience by communities of color (Barriers); o Providing culturally specific resources and services.
-Beaverton recognizes that culturally specific programs can achieve strong outcomes for diverse groups in the community (Service needs). ongoing engaround pro implements communitie other histor marginalize members, i with low in and people people with proficiency Inform Community Members: Some community members will be interested in hearing the highlights about the Local Implementation Strategy for the bond; others will continue to track the process and stay up to date on the latest project news.
+1 4 Strataging for anguring that Community angagement apportunities will be arganized to allow people to angage agrees a spectrum of interest levels. ν Strategies for ensuring that Community engagement opportunities will be organized to allow people to engage across a spectrum of interest levels: ongoing engagement around project implementation reaches communities of color and other historically marginalized community members, including: people with low incomes, seniors and people with disabilities, people with limited English proficiency, immigrants and refugees, existing tenants in acquired buildings, and people who have experienced or are experiencing housing instability; and Inform Community Members: Some community members will be interested in hearing the highlights about the Local Implementation Strategy for the bond; others will continue to track the process and stay up to date on the latest project news.
 Staff will use multiple methods of outreach to inform community members about the bond implementation process and major project milestones to ensure community members stay informed.
 Staff will provide information to assist the public in understanding the decisions made throughout the planning process and implementation information will be made broadly accessible through multiple means, channels, and sources.
 Consult Community Members: Some community members will want to make sure the process and outcomes of the LIS broadly address the topics they are interested in.
 These individuals may desire to weigh in and provide feedback at key points in the process and have their voice be heard.
 Opportunities for such feedback will be provided via open houses, housing forums, City Council meetings.
 Involve Community Members: Some community members, such as the Housing Technical Advisory Group (HTAG), relevant Beaverton Boards & Commissions, and other community groups will want to contribute concerns and directed advice throughout bond implementation on a long-term basis.
 Staff will engage these groups with timely and direct answers to questions, regular updates, and sit-down meetings when possible to discuss the feedback in greater depth.
 These groups may also act as "champions" of affordable housing and voice their support throughout project selection and development.

-accessible to all.
-One idea that came out of this conversation was the need to create a "brand," so the community would know the availability of housing notice is from a trusted source.
 (See p.
-34) Additionally, the City of Beaverton's approach to racial equity in project selection will take into consideration supporting project teams that have a proven track record of engaging targeted and/or marginalized community, communities of color as part of its leasing process.
+25-26) Outreach recommendations from City of Beaverton Community Engagement Use the following media outlets: Internet Word of Mouth Leveraging Partner Organizations Utilizing Community Locations Ciellphone Based Creating Database of housing for renters and landlords Print Media The internet, using word of mouth outreach taccessible to all One idea that came out of this conversation was the need to crea Additionally, the City of Beaverton's approach to racial equity in project selection will take into consideration supporting project teams that have a proven track record of engaging targeted and/or marginalized community, communities of color as part of its leasing process.
 (See p.
-20) √ Strategy for ensuring community engagement to shape project outcomes to support the success of future residents.
+20) V Strategy for ensuring community engagement to shape project outcomes to support the success of future residents.
 Organizational Plan In-house staff will be responsible for community engagement and outreach, project selection process, project documentation and funding processes, as well as overall program monitoring and reporting.
 In addition to the city's General Fund dollars supporting the housing staffing necessary to implement the bond, Metro has also committed \$655,591 over five years to augment Beaverton's staffing plan for bond implementation.
 Initially, Beaverton anticipates these funds will support the addition of one full time equivalent position for community engagement, racial equity work, and monitoring restricted covenants via regulatory compliance agreements.
 City Council approved this new position effective April 1, 2019.
 (See p.
-12) The City of Beaverton is in the process of creating a Housing Technical Advisory Group (HTAG), which will provide feedback to staff and advise the Mayor on affordable housing related manners, including Housing Bond projects.
-Like many other City of Beaverton advisory groups, every attempt will be made to ensure gender/ethnic diversity as well as industry and end-user expertise.
-(See p.
-13)
+12)